 This trend towards seeking honest patina has extended worldwide, particularly over the last five years, and is associated with a massive growth in the number of vintage watch collectors.
 Many people are drawn to vintage watches for the beauty of having something that looks old.

-As one new, younger vintage watch collector told me, ‘If I wanted something that looked new, I would just go into a boutique and buy it.
-But I wanted something different; a watch that has been made unique by the ageing process.
-The way vintage radium and tritium lume on dials and in hands can look, from a warm orange to a bright yellow, is so much cooler than the stark and sterile bright white look of LumiNova and Super-LumiNova found on new watches today.’
+As one new, younger vintage watch collector explained, ‘If I wanted something that looked new, I would just go into a boutique and buy it.
+But I wanted something different; a watch that has been made unique by the ageing process.’

-Like finding an amazing vintage motor car that has somehow survived the decades with its original upholstery and all its original parts, the discovery of this reference in original condition was spectacular, and it was a piece that watch people could not keep their eyes off during our preview.
+Like finding an amazing vintage motor car that has somehow survived the decades with its original upholstery and all its original parts, the discovery of this reference in original condition was spectacular.
 On auction day, there was a fierce battle for the watch and it sold for $161,000 (including buyer’s premium).

-In our Important Watches auction in Dubai last October was a Jaeger-LeCoultre (signed ‘LeCoultre’ on the dial for the American market) Polaris dive watch with alarm from 1968 — one of the most desirable vintage watches made by the venerable brand.
-The watch is in remarkable condition and has had its outer dial turn ‘tropical’ brown over time, which provides a strikingly beautiful contrast to the grey-black internal bezel and the dark brown-black central alarm disc.
-The watch is a dream for a collector and had a conservative estimate of $12,000 to $18,000.
+In our October 2016 Important Watches auction in Dubai we offered a Jaeger-LeCoultre (signed ‘LeCoultre’ on the dial for the American market) Polaris dive watch with alarm from 1968 — one of the most desirable vintage watches made by the venerable brand.
+The watch was in remarkable condition with an outer dial that had turned ‘tropical’ brown over time, which provided a striking contrast to the grey-black internal bezel and the dark brown-black central alarm disc.
+The watch is a dream for a collector and came to auction with a conservative estimate of $12,000 to $18,000.
 It sold for $21,250.

-At our New York auction in December 2016 were many honest fresh-to-market watches that excited our clients.
-One notable watch was a Patek Philippe reference 565 in steel on original bracelet, originally retailed by Freccero.
+In our New York auction in December 2016 was a Patek Philippe reference 565 in steel on original bracelet, originally retailed by Freccero.
 It has retained its original water-resistant case in remarkable unpolished condition, with a dial that has also undergone a unique ageing process.
 The vast majority of these 1940s reference 565 watches have had their cases polished at some point during their 70-year and more lives, and lose the strong definition of the case shape.
-It had an estimate of $20,000 to $30,000, and sold for $77,500.
+Offered with an estimate of $20,000-30,000, the watch sold for $77,500.

 Additionally, we had an Omega ‘Ed White’ Speedmaster reference 105.003 with a dial that has turned a tropical brown to match the original bezel, which has also faded in a unique way.
 The watch has an unpolished case, which is an extreme rarity in the world of early vintage Speedmasters from the 1950s and 1960s.
-It had an estimate of $15,000 to $25,000, and sold for $30,000.
+It had an estimate of $15,000-25,000, and sold for $30,000.